Azure-Samples/Orleans-Cluster-on-Azure-Container-Apps/README.md

 }
 ```

-The `SensorTwinGrain` is decorated with CollectionAgeLimitAttribute](https://docs.microsoft.com/dotnet/api/orleans.configuration.collectionagelimitattribute?view=orleans-3.0), useful when you want to explicitly control how long a Grain is maintained in memory when it isn't actively being called by any other Grains in the cluster or by any clients.
+The `SensorTwinGrain` is decorated with [CollectionAgeLimitAttribute](https://docs.microsoft.com/dotnet/api/orleans.configuration.collectionagelimitattribute?view=orleans-3.0), useful when you want to explicitly control how long a Grain is maintained in memory when it isn't actively being called by any other Grains in the cluster or by any clients.
+In the next section we'll take a look at how you can turn off the client simulation and observe Orleans clean up the unused Grains in the cluster.
+Then, we'll scale the cluster out, and see what happens when a single client calls a distributed Orleans cluster.
+Finally, we'll scale out the front-end simulation and demonstrate how Azure Container Apps is a scalable compute layer for your Orleans infrastructure.